 Some Drivers connect closely to Injunctions.
 In this example, the different messages work in concert and reinforce behaviour required of the young perwo types of message can be more tricky; see my comments, below, relating to Don’t Succeed.

 …. here is another interesting injunction seen alongside the Try Hard Driver.
 That can be a damaging connection when Try Hard …… but ….
 Don’t Succeed are closely connected.

-how do feel about the idea that it’s OK to get things wrong, even to mess up?
+1. how do feel about the idea that it’s OK to get things wrong, even to mess up?
 Possibly, not so good.
 Reflect on that feeling and explore what might be behind it.
 Then consider what small thing can be done to disconnect any past actions, from the present feelings?